-"Drainlayer" shall mean either an individual, partnership, or corporation to whom a license shall have been issued as such to install and repair sewers, sewer connections, house connections, etc., during the period when such license is valid as hereinafter provided, and the proper agents and representatives of such drainlayer.
+"Drainlayer" means either an individual, partnership, or corporation to whom a license shall have been issued as such to install and repair sewers, sewer connections, house connections, etc., during the period when such license is valid as hereinafter provided, and the proper agents and representatives of such drainlayer.
+A drainlayer may be a State-licensed underground utility contractor or master plumber.

-"Environmental Protection Agency or EPA" shall mean The United States Environmental Protection Agency; the principal environmental regulatory agency established by Congress to administer the nation's environmental laws.
+"Environmental Protection Agency or EPA" means The United States Environmental Protection Agency; the principal environmental regulatory agency established by Congress to administer the nation's environmental laws.

-"Existing Source" shall mean any source of discharge, the construction or operation of which commenced prior to publication by EPA of proposed categorical pretreatment standards, which will be applicable to such source if the standard is thereafter promulgated in accordance with Section 307 of the federal Clean Water Act.
+"Existing Source" means any source of discharge, the construction or operation of which commenced prior to publication by EPA of proposed categorical pretreatment standards, which will be applicable to such source if the standard is thereafter promulgated in accordance with Section 307 of the federal Clean Water Act.

-"Garbage" shall mean solid waste from domestic and commercial preparations, cooking, and dispensing of food, and from the handling, storage, and sale of produce.
+"Garbage" means solid waste from domestic and commercial preparations, cooking, and dispensing of food, and from the handling, storage, and sale of produce.